ihsoft/UnityDev_LogConsole/README.md

 This branch contains code to install the console into Timberborn game.
 Do not merge this branch into main!
 All non-game specific changes must be checked in to the `main`, and then merged back to this branch.

+NEVER PUSH CHANGES OT MAIN!!!
+It's OK to do "pull from main", but it's never OK to "push to main".